waitman/OpenDCP/README.txt

 4) build isn't complete. switch to libopendcp/ and 'make', then switch to cli/ and 'make'.
 	Copy libopendcp/libopendcp.so to LD_PATH, ie /usr/local/lib
 	there is no install at the moment. 'make clean' works.
+5) removed OpenMP code.. will be replacing the parallelization code shortly.